What is a Renal Angiomyolipoma?

-Nephrologists are a type of physician.
+Nephrologists are a type of hospital doctor called a ‘physician’.
 A physician is a hospital-based doctor that does not do operations (like a surgeon).

 There are many different types of physician.

-But nephrologists are experts in the medical (i.e. non surgical) treatment of kidney diseases, including:
+But nephrologists are experts in the medical (i.e. non surgical) treatment of kidney diseases.

-• Long-term monitoring – of patients on dialysis or with a kidney transplant.
+Alot of their work is the long-term monitoring – of patients with more severe CKD (Stages 4 and 5), including those on dialysis or with a kidney transplant.

 Most hospitals do not have a team of nephrologists partly because the diseases they deal with are rare.
 They tend to work in the larger teaching hospitals, but often do clinics in local hospitals where you can see them.